-TJX has earned a score of 100 on the Corporate Equality Index of the U.S.-based Human Rights Campaign in 7 of the last 8 years and earned the highest ranking in the Human Rights Campaign’s “Buying for Workplace Equality” guide.
-We periodically review our policies against the guidelines set forth in the Index and are pleased to achieve a score of 100 this year.
+TJX has earned a score of 100 on the Corporate Equality Index of the U.S.-based Human Rights Campaign in eight of the past nine years and earned the highest ranking in the Human Rights Campaign’s “Buying for Workplace Equality” guide.
+We periodically review our policies against the guidelines set forth in the Index.

 In the U.S., prior to nationwide recognition of same-sex marriage, TJX was proud to provide benefits to same-sex domestic partners who did not have access to marriage.
 Today, we are pleased to provide benefits to our married Associates and their spouses.
 We also provide transgender-inclusive healthcare benefits and related healthcare services.
 We include language on "gender identity and expression" in the Company nondiscrimination policy.

 We strive for diversity at all levels of our organization, including management, and continue to work on initiatives that further embed inclusion as one of our core values, as it impacts not only recruitment and retention of Associates, but is a key element of our culture.
 In Canada, we have a Diversity Council, consisting of senior leaders from across the Canadian organization, that set the vision and goals that will drive diversity and inclusion across that organization.
 In Europe, we operate in six countries so sensitivity to cultural differences is extremely important to us.
 As we grow our business, we believe we can be more successful long term if our workforce is inclusive and reflects the diversity of our customer population.